alexander-bzikadze/missing-in-heyholn/obsidian/World/Characters & Factions/Lunara.md

   - name: The target is poisoned
     desc: It can repeat the saving throw at the end of each of its turns ending the effect on itself on a success.
   - name: Weird (9th-Level)
-    desc: The archfey terrifies creatures with their own worst nightmares.
-Each creature within 30 feet of a point within 120 feet makes a DC 19 Wisdom saving throw.
+    desc: Lunara terrifies creatures with their own worst nightmares.
+Each affacted creature makes a DC 30 Wisdom saving throw.
 On a failure the creature is frightened for 1 minute.
-At the end of each of the creatures turns the creature takes 22 (4d10) psychic damage and then repeats the saving throw ending the effect on itself on a success.
+At the end of each of the creatures turns the creature takes 22 (4d10) psychic damage and then makes a DC 20 saving throw ending the effect on itself on a success.
 bonus_actions:
   - name: Faerie Step (Recharge 5-6)
     desc: Lunara magically teleports up to 60 feet to a space it can see.